RyanKoech/ThingsToDo/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+You can pick a thing to do from the list provided above and work on it.

 Feel free to check the [issues page](../../issues/) or [discussions page](../../discussions).